 I suggest wearing colors in the same tonal family (all bright, all muted, all neutrals, etc.), dressing the same level of casual or more dressy, and avoiding large or distracting prints and text.
 (Subtle prints and textures work just fine) It is also better to let one of you have a little flair than be both in solids, for example.
 When in doubt, you can send us a snapshot of outfits laid out.

 In addition, you will also want to have a pair of shoes you can walk in for in between, if your shoes for the photos will be not the best for walking.
-Consider Rent the Runway or similar service if you don't own the attire you require.
-You can schedule an appointment and try on different options at its NYC store.
+Consider renting attire if you don't own what you'd like to wear.

 I ALWAYS suggest having professional makeup and hair (unless you are VERY good at this yourself).
 This is less important for the engagement session because it will only be a short shoot compared to a wedding day.
 However, there are still many benefits.
 Even if it won’t be the same look, it can give you an opportunity to work with your makeup artist and stylist and watch for any potential issues that could be a problem on the wedding day.
 If it will be hot or cold, professional makeup can hide shine or keep your nose from looking red longer.